iot-lab/iot-lab.github.io/docs/getting-started/resources.md

 For both booking mode you can ask the scheduler to start your experience as soon as possible (i.e. ASAP) or make a reservation for a specific date and time.

 With the **asap** mode the scheduler will accept your reservation, but the experiment may not start right away if some of the nodes you asked for are already in use.
-In that case, the experiment will have a status of _Waiting_, and will be start asap - i.e. as soon as they are free again.
+In that case, the experiment will have a status of _Waiting_, and will be start as soon as they are free again.

 Making a **reservation** amounts to precise a start date.
 Regarding the specified duration, the scheduler will check if the nodes requested will be available on that time slot.
 If not, the experiment submission will be rejected.